Published on July 20, 2016

 “It was 9 in the evening, when the rat-tat of aerial machine guns lured me out of my quarters, and I saw at a height of several thousand yards five aeroplanes in a hot fight; two Fokkers and three English and French biplanes.”

-Today, almost exactly 100 years later, a controversy still remains on what happened.
+Today, almost exactly 100 years later, There remains controversy about what happened.

 Three Main Versions of Events

 There are three versions of events that are often told.
 The first is that Immelmann’s guns shot off his own propeller, causing his Fokker Eindecker E.III to shake itself to pieces in midair.
 The second claim is that Immelmann was shot down by McCubbin’s fire at the very top of his trademark maneuver, the Immelmann Turn, which is today well-known as a half-loop with a half-roll at the top to return the attacking plane upright.
 A third version persists in some circles, that Immelmann was killed by ground fire, though few still adhere to that theory.

 All of these explanations are wrong to varying degrees.
 First, Lt.
 McCubbin himself never fired a single shot in the fight — though his observer did, so the victory should be credited where credit is due.
 And second, about that part involving the Immelmann Turn?
 We’ve got that completely wrong too.